beacon-biosignals/julia_pod/README.md

 into a julia REPL.

 `--image` lets you pass in a publicly available image name or ECR image tag.
-If absent, `julia_pod` will look for a `Dockerfile` in your current folder to build an image from, and if that's not present it'll use `add_me_to_your_PATH/Dockerfile.template`.
+If absent, `julia_pod` will look for a `julia_pod/Dockerfile` from your current folder to build an image from, and if that's not present it'll use `add_me_to_your_PATH/Dockerfile.template`.
 Note that custom `Dockerfile`s need to be structured with the same build stages as `add_me_to_your_PATH/Dockerfile.template`.